In Title 11 of the United States Code (the Federal Bankruptcy Code), there are four bankruptcy filings:

 Filing for bankruptcy is not to be taken lightly.
 It affects your credit rating for many years.
 The decision to file is best made under the counsel of a financial planner and/or a legal representative.

-For more information on bankruptcy and debt, check out the links on the next page.
+For more information on bankruptcy and debt, check out the links below.